clojure-emacs/clojure-ts-mode/README.md

 - `clojure-ts-cycle-privacy`: Cycle privacy of `def`s or `defn`s.
 Use metadata explicitly with setting `clojure-ts-use-metadata-for-defn-privacy` to `t` for `defn`s too.
+- `clojure-ts-cycle-conditional`: Change a surrounding conditional form to its negated counterpart, or vice versa (supports `if`/`if-not` and `when`/`when-not`).
+For `if`/`if-not` also transposes the else and then branches, keeping the semantics the same as before.
+- `clojure-ts-cycle-not`: Add or remove a `not` form around the current form.

 ### Convert collection